 The team trained a system of algorithms for over 200 hours, creating six language models specifically designed to understand and analyze song lyrics in Spanish.

-Our engine will target a market of +1,5Bn songs/year, as it will be mainly focused on the Spanish content of the streaming world.
+Our engine targets a market of +1,5Bn songs/year, as it is mainly focused on the Spanish content of the streaming world.
 No other tool or platform offers content and language analysis for Spanish (whereas in English there are already beta solutions available), and it is the highest growing market (16%) with the Latino music and the number of consumers listening to that music increasing exponentially.

 This project has received funding from the European Research Council (ERC) under the European Union’s

 Horizon 2020 research and innovation programme (grant agreement No 964009).